-Life in plastic: The most fantastic Barbiecore hotels to explore
+Life in plastic: The most fantastic barbiecore hotels to explore

 A simple search on Instagram with the hashtag #barbiecore brings up thousands of results.
 There’s no doubt that the Barbiecore aesthetic is heavily trending on the Internet, thanks to the Barbie movie which officially releases on 21 July and stars Margot Robbie and Ryan Gosling.
 As its name suggests, Barbiecore is a homage to everything feminine and rose-hued, and in recent months has made its way into everything from fashion to watches and even hotels — so we can all vicariously live out our Barbie dreams.

 In conjunction with the trend and upcoming Barbie premiere, Airbnb has unveiled a Barbie DreamHouse beachfront mansion in Malibu, which one can rent.
 And may we say, it has major Ken-ergy!
 The place is fitted with a disco roller rink to showcase your best skating tricks, a gym to keep your Ken-like biceps in shape, a supersized pool, and a very pink bedroom and closet that Barbie would approve of.
-Availability is limited, though, with Airbnb offering only two one-night stays that can accommodate two guests on July 21 and July 22, 2023.
-You can book it here on July 18 at 1AM Hong Kong time.
+Availability is limited, though, with Airbnb offering only two one-night stays that can accommodate two guests on 21 July and 22 July 2023.
+You can book it here on 18 July at 1AM Hong Kong time (17 July at 10:30 pm India Standard time).

 Barbie in pop culture